Old Mutual Investment Group (OMIG) Imfundo Trust Scholarship South Africa 2023 – 2024

 30 September 2022.

 (Applications submitted after this date will not be accepted – please apply before the closing date to ensure your application is considered.)

-CONTACT THE BURSARY PROVIDER
+CONTACT THE SCHOLARSHIP PROVIDER

-For any queries related to this bursary programme, please contact Study Trust directly:
+For any queries related to this scholarship programme, please contact StudyTrust (the administrators for this scholarship) directly:

 Tel: 011 403 1632